Feature #525: handle SQLITE_FULL, SQLITE_IOERR, SQLITE_NOMEM throughout libsqlfs

 Abel, if you agree its resolved, please close.

-#4 Updated by abeluck about 4 years ago
+#4 Updated by abeluck over 4 years ago

 - Status changed from Resolved to In Progress